 The primary ID must be an original and valid ID, containing both, the examinee’s photo, and signature.

 The secondary ID must be an original and valid ID, containing the examinee’s name and signature, or the examinee’s name and a recent photo.

-Please note: This process does not involve selecting candidates based on specific criteria and is random.
+Please note: The audit process is random and does not involve selecting candidates based on specific criteria.